syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 ## STANDARDIZE

-Returns a normalized value from a distribution characterized by mean and standard_dev.
+Returns a normalized value from a distribution characterized by mean and standardDeviation.

 ### Syntax

-STANDARDIZE(x, mean, standard_dev)
+STANDARDIZE(x, mean, standardDeviation)

 where: